 The instructor should negotiate the timelines for students' accommodation requests on a case-by-case basis.
 Requested accommodations are not retroactive; that is, you are not required to re-administer tests or make adjustments to course activities that have already occurred if the student makes a request late in the term.
 However, from the date of receipt on you must make the necessary adjustments.
 Instructor and Student Requests of Disability Services' various services have specific timelines for requests.
-Check with Career Education Advisor or our website for more information.
+Check with the Disability Services Advisor or our website for more information.

 The following are common classroom accommodations listed on "Approved Academic Accommodations" letters:

 Students may contact you about printed materials that need to be adapted into an alternative format (such as audio or electronic).
 They may request copies of your handouts and overheads or text information so that printed materials can be ready at the start of the term.
 They may ask to borrow an extra text copy while their texts are used for production.

 All videotapes and DVDs used in class must be captioned or subtitled.
 Students needing this accommodation may contact you early in the term about your media plans for the course.
 If your material is not already captioned, Disability Services must have a minimum of three weeks to produce a captioned copy.